yashwanthmn20/SI_6177_Final_Project_Azure_AI_Speech/README.md

 System Integration (ITIS-6177) Final Project - Text To Speech Using Azure AI Speech (Spring 2024)

-Saving Postman SS here -
+Saving Postman SS here:

+Screenshot of get request from Postman-
 ![Screenshot of get request from Postman](image.png)

+Screenshot of the text input given and result as POST request-
 ![Screenshot of the text input given and result as POST request](image-1.png)

+Screenshot of Postman Headers for POST Request working-
 ![Screenshot of Postman Headers for POST Request working](image-2.png)